mikechambers/firefly-cl/scripts/README.md

 Python3 script that uses [REAL-ESRGAN](https://github.com/xinntao/Real-ESRGAN) to scale up directories of Firefly generated JPGs.
 By default it creates PNGs, but you can specify JPGs with the _--format_ argument

+Scaled files will be saved in the _scaled_ directory created in the _--input-dir_

 ```
 python3 scale.py --input-dir /Users/mesh/tmp/fireflyOutput/ --scale 2
 ```